vvroul/Topic--Modeling-LDA/README.md

 # Topic--Modeling-LDA

 This project was made for the University class "Data Mining Techniques".
-The task was use the LDA Features to check if the performance of classification can be improved.
+The task was to use the LDA Features to check if the performance of classification can be improved.

 # What I Learned